 What are your top three tips for those looking to travel and keep their impact low?

 - If you research thoroughly you’re halfway ahead.
 Know the customs of where you’re visiting, places that are likely to be overcrowded, what the best local food to try is, how to dress, where are the best sustainable places to stay at, etc. Buying & reading a good guidebook is half the fun of the trip!

 - Travel overland.
 Although overland travel creates emissions too, its impact is so much less than flying.
 Could you travel overland to the beaches of Greece instead of flying to Asia, for instance?

-- For every photo you take, take one with your eyes first.
+- For every photo, you take, take one with your eyes first.
 Breathe in the air.
 Soak up the sounds.
 Be present in the experience of the destination.
 Turn your phone off for a day.
 Disconnect.
-Sometimes, we’re so keen to share things we forget to truly enjoy ourselves in the moment.
+Sometimes, we’re so keen to share things we forget to truly enjoy ourselves at the moment.
 You’ve worked hard for this trip, so why not enjoy it to the fullest?